 If you do a search for the phrase “midlife crisis for a woman” and read a few articles, you’ll find quite a few alternatives for the term.
 Some call it a midlife transition, while others deny its very existence.

-A midlife crisis can occur between the ages of 40-55 for women.
+A midlife crisis for a woman can occur between the ages of 40-55.
 It is most common in the forty-something age group.

 Men are not the only ones who go through a rocky period.
 Women also go through difficult changes, maybe even more so.
 Our children begin to leave the nest, and our parents are aging, our hormones are shifting.
 It can be uncomfortable and overwhelming.

-After I turned forty, I started to have some of the symptoms of a midlife crisis, yet at that time, I did not recognize it for what it was.
-Looking back, it’s so obvious!
-If I could go back, there are a few things I would do things differently.
-They say hindsight is 20/20!
+After I turned forty, I started to exhibit some of the symptoms of a midlife crisis, yet I did not recognize it for what it was.
+If I could go back, I would do things differently.

 If you suspect you are experiencing these changes, it can be useful to look to an older woman who has gone through some of these life events for inspiration and guidance.